nim-lang/Nim/doc/manual.rst

 Definitions
 ===========

-A Nim program specifies a computation that acts on a memory consisting of components called `locations`:idx:.
+Nim code specifies a computation that acts on a memory consisting of components called `locations`:idx:.
 A variable is basically a name for a location.
 Each variable and location is of a certain `type`:idx:.
 The variable's type is called `static type`:idx:, the location's type is called